pifinity/cs50-Final-Project/design.md

 ## **Overview**

 The Ice Skating Club Sign-In App is a web application built using Flask and SQLAlchemy.
-It was designed to streamline the process of tracking attendance at ice skating club meetings, manage meetings, and provide an intuitive admin dashboard for attendance statistics.
-The app emphasizes simplicity for end-users while maintaining flexibility and scalability for administrators.
+When I started desgining this app, I talked with the head of the ice skating club to see what needs I should address.
+Taking in the needs of the club, I wanted to deisgn an app to track attendance at ice skating club meetings, manage meetings, and provide an intuitive admin dashboard for attendance statistics.
+The app would be simple for users (they would only need to input their name) while providing a complete overview of members and meetings for admins.

 ## **Key Features and Design Decisions**

-### **1. Core Functionality**
+### **1. Base Functionality**
-- **Member Sign-In**:
-  - Members can sign in by simply entering their name on the home page.
-  - The system uses a `Member` model to store user details, ensuring no duplicate names are added.
+The purpose of this app would be to keep track of the sign ins of ice skating club members.
+The app would save the time the user logged in, the meeting the user would be attending, and of course their name.
+My system  uses a `Member` model to store user details, ensuring no duplicate names are added.
 If a user signs in for the first time, they are automatically added to the database.
-  - Each sign-in is logged with a timestamp and optionally linked to a specific meeting.
+Each sign-in is logged with a timestamp and optionally linked to a specific meeting.

 - **Meeting Management**:
-  - Admins can create meetings by specifying a date, time, and optional topic.
-  - Each meeting is stored in the `Meeting` model, which is linked to `SignIn` entries via a `meeting_id` foreign key.
-  - This relational design allows for granular tracking of attendance at specific meetings.
+The admin has the ability create a meeting.
+When a certain meeting is selected, it'll show a sign in screen for outside users.
+When outside users log in, they will be associated with this meeting.
+Meetings can be specified with a date, time, and optional topic.
+Each meeting is stored in the `Meeting` model, which is linked to `SignIn` entries via a `meeting_id` foreign key.
+This relational design allows for granular tracking of attendance at specific meetings.

 - **Admin Dashboard**:
-  - Provides an overview of member attendance, with total counts per member.
-  - Displays individual meetings and their attendees, offering visibility into participation trends.
-  - Uses dynamic filtering and aggregation queries via SQLAlchemy to compute statistics efficiently.
+The dashboard provides an overview of member attendance, with total counts per member.
+It displays individual meetings and their attendees, offering visibility into participation trends.
+It uses dynamic filtering and aggregation queries via SQLAlchemy to compute statistics efficiently.

 ### **2. Database Design**
 The app uses SQLAlchemy ORM with the following models: